Here are the top Institutional holders of Dada Nexus Limited (DADA) shares

 The top institutional shareholder in the company is Galileo (PTC) Ltd with over 12.77 million shares valued at $465.92 million.
 The investor’s holdings represent 5.46% of the DADA Shares outstanding.
 As of Dec 30, 2020, the second largest holder is JP Morgan Chase & Company with 8.74 million shares valued at $319.04 million to account for 3.74% of the shares outstanding.
 The other top investors are Rovida Advisors Inc. which holds 6.87 million shares representing 2.94% and valued at over $250.69 million, while Baillie Gifford and Company holds 2.69% of the shares totaling 6.28 million with a market value of $229.25 million.

-Dada Nexus Limited (NASDAQ: DADA) is -16.44% lower on its value in year-to-date trading and has touched a low of $14.60 and a high of $61.27 in the current 52-week trading range.
+Dada Nexus Limited (NASDAQ: DADA) is -28.00% lower on its value in year-to-date trading and has touched a low of $14.60 and a high of $61.27 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DADA stock was last observed hovering at around $29.30 in the last trading session, with the day’s gains setting it 1.2% off its average median price target of $278.98 for the next 12 months.
-It is also 90.64% off the consensus price target high of $325.91 offered by 9 analysts, but current levels are 85.38% higher than the price target low of $208.58 for the same period.
+The DADA stock was last observed hovering at around $27.53 in the last trading session, with the day’s loss setting it -1.25% off its average median price target of $278.98 for the next 12 months.
+It is also 91.94% off the consensus price target high of $325.91 offered by 9 analysts, but current levels are 87.4% higher than the price target low of $208.58 for the same period.

-The stock witnessed a -26.28% loss in the last 1 month and extending the period to 3 months gives it a -20.41%, and is 0.83% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.79% over the week and 8.23% over the month.
+The stock witnessed a -31.42% loss in the last 1 month and extending the period to 3 months gives it a -28.97%, and is -10.79% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.25% over the week and 8.95% over the month.

 Dada Nexus Limited (DADA) Analyst Forecasts